Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The completed design of the PIE Chart is given below.

-16. Right-Click on the chart, to display the shortcut menu, and click Copy to copy the Chart-Object on the Clipboard.
+16. Right-click on the chart to display the shortcut menu, and click Copy to copy the Chart-Object to the Clipboard.

-17. You may save the form with a name and close it if you would like to keep it safe.
-But, we don’t need it anymore.
+17. Save the form with a name and close it if you would like to keep it safe.
+But we don’t need it anymore.

-19. Click somewhere on the Detail Section of the Form to make the Detail section current.
+19. Click on the Detail Section of the Form to make the Detail section current.

 20. Right-click on the Detail Section and select Paste from the displayed menu.